arancauchi/dark-past/tromelin.md

 On Madagascar, he loaded 160 men, women, and children into the cargo hold.
 Slaves - to be sold illegally at the next port.

 The governor of the Isle of France had banned the slave trade.
 La Fargue didn't care.
 The profit was too good.

+It was a decision that would leave eighty people to die.

 To avoid detection, he took a shortcut through unfamiliar waters - at night, without accurate maps.